A Worldsheet Derivation of the Classical Off-shell Boundary Action for the Dilaton in Half-Space: Introduction

 \subsection{Strategy and summary of results}

-In this paper, we do not derive the on-shell classical boundary action from the worldsheet for general noncompact target spaces, e.g. cigar or $\operatorname{AdS}_3\times S^3 \times X$ with pure NS-NS flux, but we take an initial step in this direction.
-We use Tseytlin's sphere prescription to derive, from the worldsheet, the \textit{off-shell} classical boundary action for the dilaton in half-space (with a flat target spacetime metric) with Neumann boundary conditions.
+In this paper, we use Tseytlin's sphere prescription to derive from the worldsheet the \textit{off-shell} classical boundary action for the dilaton in half-space (with a flat target spacetime metric) and obtain a total sphere action with a well-posed variational principle for Dirichlet boundary conditions.